pl247/ai-toolkit/README.md

 wget https://www.cisco.com/c/dam/en/us/products/collateral/servers-unified-computing/ucs-x-series-modular-system/x440p-specsheet.pdf
 ```

+Before your run TAG for the first time, edit the constants.py file and comment out the EMBEDDING_MODEL_NAME, MODEL_ID and MODEL_BASENAME and replace with the following:

+EMBEDDING_MODEL_NAME = "hkunlp/instructor-xl"
+MODEL_ID = "NousResearch/Llama-2-13b-chat-hf"
+MODEL_BASENAME = None

+Feel free to experiment with other models.

 ### Troubleshooting

 If `wget` fails with the error message `unsafe legacy renegotiation disabled` try the following workaround: